MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 The line `CONFLICT (content): Merge conflict in README.md` states the existence of the merge conflict, and that the `Automatic merge failed; fix conflicts and then commit the result`.
 In simple English, git is telling you that it tried to merge, but it couldn't, due to a conflict in `README.md`.
 Git then tells you to go and fix it yourself, and commit it afterwards.

 Well, how does the `README.md` look like right now?
-Open it up and see:
+Open it up and see!
+Desktop users should start editing within the GUI.
+Terminal users will have to navigate to the file within the directory and edit it with their own tools.
+When you open `README.md`, you should see something like this:

 ```
 # hello-world